EmanuelBorror/SWC_NeuronSeparator/README.md

 output_path = 'path_to_desired_location'
 ns.main(input_path, output_path)
 # To Run alone:
 At the bottom of the script uncomment "input_file" and "output_path" and replace those variables with the desired path.
 Then run the script.
+It should like as shown below:
 if __name__ == '__main__':
         # input_file = 'path_to_swc'  # replace with your SWC file path
         # output_path = 'path_to_desired_location'  # replace with your desired output directory